 “There’s a junior college here,” says Lindisfarne resident Dick Patterson.
-“But we’ve got best were given one scholar.”
-Life on Great Britain’s outer islands is not constantly clean – however, that has not stopped humans from making them their homes.
+“But we’ve got the best, we’re given one scholar.”
+Life on Great Britain’s outer islands is not always clean; however, that has not stopped humans from making them their homes.
 An Ordnance Survey (OS) evaluation of the eighty-two islands that measure greater than 5 square km (2 square miles) off the coast of Great Britain shows they may be domestic to nearly 300,000 residential addresses – around 1% of the British overall.
-Lying off the coast of Northumberland, Lindisfarne – additionally called Holy Island thanks to its wealthy Celtic Christian history – is one in all them.
-“I’m 74 years vintage, and I’ve lived here all my life,” Mr. Patterson tells the BBC.
+Lying off the coast of Northumberland, Lindisfarne – called Holy Island thanks to its wealthy Celtic Christian history – is one of them.
+“I’m 74 years old, and I’ve lived here all my life,” Mr. Patterson tells the BBC.
 “I would not swap it for something.”

 Image copyright Getty IMAGES